 - The single most important step you can take toward curing halitosis is almost always just cleaning your tongue more thoroughly.
 This page explains why and how.

-Any person making an attempt to improve the quality of their breath should always start off by initiating a regimen of proper tongue cleaning (either brushing or scraping).
-In most instances, it's likely that this will be the only cure that's needed.
+Any person trying to improve the quality of their breath should always start off by establishing a regimen of thorough tongue cleaning (either brushing or scraping).
+In most cases, it's likely that this will be the only cure that's needed.
 If not, it at least makes a giant first step.
 Here's why.